altwajre/hello-akka/resources/docs/03-actors/06-fsm/README.md

     - In particular it must not be mutable.
     - The easiest fit for these requirements are case objects.
 - If the `stateTimeout` parameter is given:
-- Then all transitions into this state:
+    - then all transitions into this state:
         - including _staying_,
     - receive this timeout by default.
 - Initiating the transition with an explicit timeout may be used to override this default.
     - See [Initiating Transitions](#initiating-transitions).